chensong5225/infsci2415_assignment2/report.md

 **Summary of this visualization:**

-Since the Force Directed Layout naturally shows the clusters, we can see the relationship between nodes' Class and their clusters in this visualization.
+Since the Force Directed Layout naturally shows the clusters, we can see the relationship between nodes' Classes and their clusters in this visualization.
 Basically conservative books form a cluster and liberal books form another one.
-Some neutral books go with conservative books and some go with liberal books.
+The highlight function emphasizes this pattern again: when we highlight all connected books with a conservative book, most of them are red, and most of the books connected with a liberal book are blue.

+This relationship between nodes' Classes and their clusters tells us there is a potential preference of the users brought different political books: a user brought a conservative book might buy more conservative books, and a user brought a liberal book might buy more liberal books.
+It is possible that this preference comes from the users' political affinities.

 **Screenshots:**